Honors: Order of the Barristers Inductee for Excellence in Advocacy

 I graduated from the business school at Texas A&M. I thought I was going to be a corporate attorney.
 Turns out, they are never in trial.
 The courtroom was my calling and once I figured that out, I’ve never looked back.

 Schedule a meeting and let’s talk about it.
 Every case has its own fee.
+My fees are structured to directly correlate with the amount of time I work on a case.

 Wife and I wake up at 4:30 am where we hit the gym until 6.
 Coffee and news until 7.
-Take my daughter to daycare and then work for the day.
+Take my kids to daycare and then work for the day.
 Most mornings I am in court, negotiating with prosecutors and talking with Judges.
 I’m in the office most afternoons where I spend time meeting with clients and preparing a defense in their case.
 Dinner.
 Rest.
 Repeat.

 Excuses.
 There’s something to be said about honesty.
 I’m a criminal defense attorney – it is all privileged.